waylonflinn/re/README.md

 and get bigger every time.

 The `done` argument is a function to call when you've completed your operation.
-If you encounter an error condition in your operation, pass in the Error object as the first argument.
+If you encounter an error condition, pass in the `err` object as the first argument.
 If you don't encounter an error, pass in a falsy first argument (null works).
 If you give us a falsy error and no exception happens, we call your callback with all the arguments passed into this function.

 The second function passed to `re.try` can take as many arguments as you like but should always start with an error parameter.
-This will be called with a falsy first parameter, if no error happens.
+This will be falsy, if no error happens.

 The `re.do` function is like `re.try` expect it doesn't wrap your operation in a `try...catch`.